jacksettles/Java-arcade/REFLECTION.md

 3. **PROB:** Git merging errors.
 Conflict problems.
 Converting classes to scenes.

+    **There was another update here for 2019-11-19, but it looks like it was last with complications due to merging**

 ## TUE 2019-11-26 @ 4:30PM EST

 1. **DONE:** ChessPiece child classes made and integrated into ChessBoard grid.
 Main Menu created and swapping between scenes functionality implemented.
 Messed with ASCII animation through setText() and timeline.